Pondering-My-Scrolls/pondering-my-scrolls-website/_posts/2024-08-31-accessibility-checklist-for-website-content.md

 ### Language

 - **Language changes** need to be marked up with the correct BCP 47 language tag.
-- **Abbreviations and acronyms** must be spelled out in full on their first use.
+- **Abbreviations and acronyms** must be spelled out on their first use.
 - **Ambiguous words** should be marked up to provide their pronunciation, or, there should be context for the meaning to be distinguished.

 #### Reading Level

-Anything more complex than “Grade 9” reading level must have a simplified version, or supplemental content.
+Anything more complex than “Grade 9” reading level must have a simple version, or alternative content.
 Please remove any proper names and titles when testing.

 Some decisions require careful consideration of context and nuances, including: